hatsopoulos-lab/marmoset-data_processing/docs/video_processing.md

 of analog signals.
 Apparatus and enclosure video folders and files should be named differently (e.g. moths and moths_free) during acquisition.
 If this is not the case, you will have to write a python or bash script to rename the files.
-3. You may occasionally observe the correct number of files in `unfiltered_videos` but have missing files in the other video folders.
-This can happen if some of the job array tasks were delayed multiple hours by resource availability on the computing partition, particularly for the apparatus jobs with 20 tasks in the array.
-If you can't identify any other obvious error, you can reduce the total jobs (maybe 1 to 5 total jobs), comment out the call to jpg2avi.py in the sbatch script, and rerun it.

 > Note: sometimes the final error will occur when creating the NWB file.
 However, this almost always means some information was lost in the preceding steps (video creation or analog signal